IsaaColomer/Turn-Based-RPG/index.md

    an action.

 ### _2.3.- Phase Based Turns_
    Also called We-Go, in this class of combat there are two distinct phases: decision phase and execution phase.
 In the    decision phase each player decides that they will do their units, in the execution phase the units perform the previously chosen actions simultaneously.

+### _2.4.- Clock-Based Turns_
+All the actions of all the players are directly linked to the game clock.

 ### _2.4.- Unit initiative_
    In this case the sequence of attacks depends on the initiative, which is an attribute of each unit.